Yuri Collins: Santa Cruz / Golden State Warriors (2023–2025)

 After going undrafted in the 2023 NBA draft, Collins joined the Golden State Warriors for the 2023 NBA Summer League and on October 16, he signed with them.
 However, he was waived two days later and on October 30, he joined the Santa Cruz Warriors.

 After joining them for the 2024 NBA Summer League, Collins signed with the Golden State Warriors on September 13, 2024.
 However, he was waived seven days later and on October 28, he rejoined Santa Cruz.

 On February 19, 2025, the Golden State Warriors signed Collins to a 10-day contract.
 On February 23, Collins made his NBA debut against the Dallas Mavericks, scoring his first 2 career points in a 126-102 blowout victory.

 Scarborough Shooting Stars (2025)

 On May 17, 2025, Collins signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).

-Long Island Nets (2025–present)
+Long Island Nets (2025)

 On September 9, 2025, Collin's returning player rights were traded to the Long Island Nets from the Santa Cruz Warriors in exchange for a 2026 first-round pick and a 2026 second-round pick.
 On September 20, 2025, Collins signed a training camp deal with the Brooklyn Nets, but was waived the next day.
 He later signed with Long Island on November 3, 2025.

+Ironi Ness Ziona (2025–2026)

+On December 31, 2025, Collins signed with Ironi Ness Ziona of the Israeli Ligat HaAl.

+Memphis Hustle (2026–present)

+On September 1, 2026, Collins was traded from the Long Island Nets to the Memphis Hustle of the NBA G League in a three team trade involving the Santa Cruz Warriors.